Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>[Nikhita](https://www.nikhita.dev) instilled the idea of working in a dream team and that was a driving force for everything then onwards.</sub>

-<sub>[Jose](https://github.com/pepedocs) injected this idea in my head on how to start thinking of kubernetes in API terms.
-And that's the start of an another phase for me, I am able to understand k8s upstream source code and even contributing to it.
-He also taught me how to be aware and concious with the usage of words in work place while sharing ideas or opinions.
-Like he taught me by this word "should" (for an example), this might imply as an unneccsary exertion of our own ideas on others.</sub>
+<sub>[Jose Cueto](https://github.com/pepedocs) injected this idea in my head about how to start thinking of kubernetes in the API terms.
+And that's the start of an another new phase for me.
+I am able to understand the k8s upstream source code and even I'm contributing to it.
+He also taught me how I should be aware and concious while using some words in a professional space (like while I'm sharing my ideas or opinions).
+For example, in one instance he taught me, how the word "should" might imply as an unneccsary exertion of my ideas on others.</sub>

 <sub>[dims](https://twitter.com/dims) made me regular and obedient with my Kubernetes upstream work.</sub>